 There any many deciding factors as to what makes a great taco.
 You see, tacos are all about amazing architecture.
-The tortilla, meat and toppings must balance perfectly.
+The tortilla, meat, and toppings must balance perfectly.
 One cannot overpower the other.
-Then there’s the ambience surrounding you—
+Then there’s the ambiance surrounding you—

 The smell of freshly fried corn tortillas.